Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Results

-Looking at the green bars for the top-three galaxy clusters, the corresponding detection probabilities imply that we would detect one lensed \HI source in one of these clusters.
-Hence, it would be interesting to check whether these lensing clusters with high detection probability actually contain any optical sources with high magnification, as those can be good targets for future follow-up programs for lensed \HI detection.
+Looking at the green bars for the top-three galaxy clusters, the corresponding average number of detections imply that we would detect one lensed \HI source in one of these clusters.
+Hence, it would be interesting to check whether these lensing clusters with high chance of detection actually contain any optical sources with high magnification, as those can be good targets for future follow-up programs for lensed \HI detection.
 Unfortunately, visual inspection of the top-three clusters did not show any strong candidates at~$z_s\leq1.58$ for future \HI follow-ups.
 That said, the fourth cluster, Abell~370, contains the well-known ``Dragon arc'', an excellent candidate for lensed \HI detection with current facilities~\citep{Blecher2024}, which we further discuss in the following subsection.